Frequently Asked Questions about Legal Decision Making (formerly known as Custody)

 Even couples trying to cooperatively resolve Legal Decision Making and Parenting Time issues are emotionally charged and anxious about the outcome.
 In many instances, hostility between the former spouses makes it difficult for them to agree on custody decisions, so the Court will make the final decision.
 An attorney who is skilled at handling child Legal Decision Making and Parenting Time issues is essential to preserving your rights to raise your child.

-Contact Enholm Law at (602) 889-6273 and schedule a free consultation to learn more about how we can help.
+Contact Enholm Law at (602) 889-6273 and schedule a consultation to learn more about how we can help.